How Wire Transfer From India to Abroad Actually Works

 Banks in India and the world over use what is called “Wire Transfer/Telegraphic Transfer” to send money abroad.

 The first Wire Transfer took place back in 1872.
 It was done by Western Union through their own Telegraph network.
-The sender paid the money to the Telegraph operator in their town, who then sent a telegraph message to the recipient’s town instructing release of funds to the recipient.
+The sender paid the money to the Telegraph operator in their town, who then sent a telegraph message to the recipient’s town instructing the release of funds to the recipient.

 Take a look below at the 5 steps of “Wire Transfer” to move funds internationally;